Resource allocation model

 The Resource Allocation Model (RAM) has been developed to ensure a fair, efficient and transparent allocation of the education budget for every school.

-The model, introduced in phases, recognises that students and school communities are not all the same – they have different needs and require different levels of support.
+The model recognises that students and school communities are not all the same – they have different needs and require different levels of support.

 The Hon.
-Adrian Piccoli MP, Minister for Education New South Wales and public school leaders talk about the Resource Allocation Model.
+Adrian Piccoli MP, Minister for Education New South Wales talks about the Resource Allocation Model and government funding for NSW public schools in 2017.

 The RAM provides many benefits to schools by: